Kaieteur Falls — Visitor Guide 2026

 Gorge viewpoint and nature walk.
 Look for the endemic golden rocket frog in giant tank bromeliads.
 Spot Kaieteur swifts nesting behind the waterfall curtain.

 Return to the airstrip.
 Snacks and water provided.
-For combo tours, you'll fly 15 minutes south to Orinduik Falls for swimming and lunch.
+For combo tours, fly 15 minutes south to Orinduik Falls for swimming and lunch.

 Depart Kaieteur (or Orinduik at 12:00 PM for combo tours).